catherineheath/catherineheath.github.io/index.md

 * Use a projector to show example pull request
 * Workshop (1.25 hours)
 * Everyone work together on contributing their first pull request
-* Walk round and speak to each individual for 5 minutes
+* We'll walk round and check how each individual is getting on

 **Wrap up (15 minutes)**